-Heart Rhythm Society’s 36th Annual Scientific Sessions had something for everyone — from networking opportunities to the latest science, education, and technology — focusing on the ideas, people, and technology that continue to propel our field forward.
+Heart Rhythm Society’s 36th Annual Scientific Sessions have something for everyone — from networking opportunities to the latest science, education, and technology — focusing on the ideas, people, and technology that continue to propel our field forward.

 Program Highlights and Events

 AF Summit — "Catheter Ablation of Atrial Fibrillation" the 2015 AF Summit is an all-day program providing a comprehensive review of AF ablation and evolving therapies that are changing the field.
 Session topics include the science of stroke and atrial fibrillation, the unmet challenge of longstanding persistent atrial fibrillation, new technologies for AF ablation, and a look at how approaches to AF ablation have changed over time.
 Attendees will leave this session with advanced knowledge of this rapidly evolving field.

-Allied Professionals Forums — three complimentary forums were offered: Forum I will explore basic to advanced concepts in cardiac rhythm device patient management, and Forum II will provide an overview of EP fundamentals those progresses from basic to advanced content.
+Allied Professionals Forums — three complimentary forums will be offered: Forum I will explore basic to advanced concepts in cardiac rhythm device patient management, and Forum II will provide an overview of EP fundamentals those progresses from basic to advanced content.
 Forum III is new this year and offers patient management content geared toward advanced clinical care providers.

 Basic/Translational Science Forum — “Emerging Science in AF” is a half-day program comprised of state-of-the-art talks relevant to experimental cellular electrophysiology, transcriptional, signaling and genetic pathways important for atrial fibrillation.
 This year’s forum places particular emphasis on integrating diverse biological concepts to better understand mechanisms important for atrial fibrillation, and features the Douglas P. Zipes Lectureship presented by Jose Jalife, MD, PhD, FHRS.

 Lead & Device Management Summit — represents a “hot topic” for the EP field.
 Building on the massive success of previous years the program has been further developed and refined to include the hottest topics in the field, presented by the most knowledgeable experts.
 This year, the Lead & Device Management Summit will focus on present problems and issues as well as new treatment modalities.

 Joint Sessions — these collaborative sessions will provide ongoing opportunity for societies/associations in the heart rhythm community to enhance the overall quality and scientific excellence of the meeting through global exchange of ideas and best practices